 Department of Scientific Temperance Instruction

-Under Mary Hunt’s direction, the WCTU’s Department of Scientific Temperance Instruction promoted as scientifically proved fact that:
+Under Mary Hunt’s direction, the WCTU’s Department of Scientific Temperance Instruction promoted as scientifically proved these facts.

 - The majority of beer drinkers die from dropsy.